accorvin/prometheus-openshift-demo/README.md

 you access the home page.
 (Note that there is a delay due to the frequency at which the prometheus server queries for metrics).

+# Viewing metrics in prometheus

+In the prometheus UI, you should be able to view the results for the "requests_count" metric simply by typing that metric into the query field on the prometheus home page and clicking Execute.

-## How Prometheus knows to pull metrics for the demoapplication
+# How Prometheus knows to pull metrics for the demoapplication

 The important part here is that the demoapplication service in OpenShift has the annotation ```prometheus.io/scrape: "true"``` defined in its